-We launched the PReCePT programme for the region in June 2018.
-With the support of a regional clinical lead, we are working with all maternity and neonatal units in the region to undertake a quality improvement project to increase the use of magnesium sulphate for pre-term births between 24 weeks to 30 weeks gestation.
+UCLPartners launched its regional programme in June 2018.
+With the support of a regional clinical lead, we worked with all of the maternity and neonatal units in the region to undertake a quality improvement project to increase the use of magnesium sulphate to help prevent brain injury for this group of babies.
+We supported teams by providing:

-- Backfill for a midwife champion in each unit to lead training and implementation
+- Funding for midwife champions in each unit to lead training and implementation

-- Access to the Life QI online platform to help you to monitor progress and share learning with other units
+- Access to an online platform to help teams monitor progress and share learning

-- Regular learning and sharing sessions for midwife champions to learn together and speed progress
+- Regular learning sessions for midwife champions to track progress and share learning

 For further information, see the West of England PreCePT case study, or read the BMJ article.